aplus-framework/mvc/guide/index.rst

 If initialize is ``true``, this option defines whether to set the class as an error handler.
 The default value is ``true``.

+show_log_id
+"""""""""""

+Allow to show or hide the log id in the production view.
+The default is ``true``, to show.

 Language Service
 ^^^^^^^^^^^^^^^^